-At the completion of the semester, Randolph Community College will send electronic transcripts to the data managers at each high school.
+At the semester's completion, Randolph Community College will send electronic transcripts to the data managers at each high school.
 Grades earned at Randolph Community College will be evaluated and entered on the high school transcript based on the course taken and credit hours earned.